 Malicious Sites that repeatedly violate Google’s safe browsing policies will be classified as repeat offenders, the company said last week.

 A small number of websites take corrective actions after Google displays alerts on their landing pages warning visitors that they’re harmful.
 However, they typically revert to their old strategies.
-After Google goes through the process of verifying that they’re safe and remove the warnings, the pattern of violating policies often returns.
+After Google goes through the process of verifying that they’re safe and removing the warnings, the pattern of violating policies often returns.

 Google verification procedures may launch automatically, or webmasters can request verification through Google’s Search Console.